AI agents can coordinate beyond human scale

-As we move towards a society where intelligent machines interact with each other, it becomes important to understand their ability to agree with each other in large groups.
-This can motivate new applications but also identify risks stemming from undesired collective behavior of machines.
-For example, trading bots interacting through the stock market can lead to flash crashes \cite{johnson2013abrupt}.
-Current research on the behavior of LLMs has mostly focused on their behavior in isolation \cite{aher2023using, argyle2023out, dentella2023systematic, binz2023using, pellert2023ai, strachan2024testing} and collective behaviors have been explored less \cite{grossmann2023ai, bail2024can}, so far with a focus on social simulation of network structures \cite{de2023emergence, papachristou2024network, chang2024llms}, opinion and information spreading \cite{park2023generative, chuang2023simulating} and online interaction \cite{tornberg2023simulating, park2022social}.
-To prepare for large numbers of interacting LLMs, we need to understand if they can display collective alignment, such as emerging consensus, what determines the abilities of LLMs to coordinate, and at what scale that can happen.
+Large Language Models (LLMs) have proven individual capabilities for a wide range of applications, such as summarization \cite{chang2023booookscore}, sentiment analysis \cite{miah2024multimodal, aroyehun2023leia}, scientific research \cite{boiko2023autonomous} or mathematical reasoning \cite{romera2024mathematical}.
+Agents driven by LLMs can be used in group settings where several agents interact with each other in collaborative tasks \cite{guo2024embodied, liu2023dynamic, shen2024hugginggpt}.
+Collaboration setups where multiple LLMs have different roles and tasks, such as AutoGPT \footnote{https://github.com/Significant-Gravitas/AutoGPT}, Microsoft's AutoGen \cite{wu2023autogen} or OpenAI SWARM\footnote{https://github.com/openai/swarm}, are qualitatively different from ensembling techniques, where interaction between different models is absent~\cite{jiang2023llm}.
+The interest for Agentic AI is on the rise, as also testified by the recent release of the Agent2Agent (A2A) protocol by Google \footnote{https://github.com/google/A2A}, with the aim of simplify the integration of several AI agents from different frameworks.
+Recent advancement in on-device LLMs is also leading to AI-powered devices and assistants, such as Siri\footnote{https://openai.com/index/openai-and-apple-announce-partnership/} or the Humane AI Pin, that can perform everyday tasks in interaction with each other, for example coordinating events or negotiating prices.
+As we move towards a society where AI agents interact with each other on our behalf, it becomes important to understand their ability to coordinate decisions in large groups.
+This can motivate new applications, but also help identify risks stemming from undesired collective behavior.
+For example, trading bots interacting through the stock market can lead to flash crashes \cite{johnson2013abrupt} that motivate regulation like trading curbs.
+Current research on the behavior of LLMs has mostly focused on their behavior in isolation \cite{aher2023using, argyle2023out, dentella2023systematic, binz2023using, pellert2023ai, strachan2024testing} and collective behavior has been explored less \cite{grossmann2023ai, bail2024can, lu2024generative}, mostly with a focus on social simulation of network structures \cite{de2023emergence, papachristou2024network, chang2024llms}, opinion and information spreading \cite{park2023generative, chuang2023simulating, cau2025language} and online interaction \cite{tornberg2023simulating, park2022social, rossetti2024social}.
+To assess the reliability and trustworthiness of large numbers of interacting AI agents, we need to understand if they can form stable groups, display emerging coordination, what determines the abilities of AI agents to coordinate, and at what scale this can happen.